lawik/notes/Blog - The Elixir Consultancy Problem.md

 If consultancies are actively, mildly painfully, aware that the ecosystem they work in is not the best money-extraction machine that may be a valid signal for others that this is where you want to be.
 So I figured I'd share it.

 As for me.
 I niche down to avoid success at all costs.
 Elixir too popular?
 How about embedded Elixir via Nerves?
 Still too much?
-I do security for embedded
+I do security for embedded Elixir via Nerves?
+Do I get time off now?

+If you have perspectives on this I'd love to hear them at {{< lars_twitter >}} on the fediverse or {{< lars_email >}} as a plain email.